femboyfin/dbdideas/misc.md

 There is an additional sound layer to players running called "running grunts" that begin playing after sprinting continuously for ~5 steps.
 Currently there is nothing that effects the existence nor volume of these.
 Tying the volume of Running Grunts to the Grunts of Pain adjustments done by Iron Will, Off the Record, Stridor, etc. would provide these otherwise injured-only effects a more general minor benefit.

+### Striped auras for objects that would be highlighted in multiple different colors

+If for example a Generator should be highlighted in both White and Yellow, this would be shown as horiztonal white and yellow striping.

 ## UI